Aftercare,

 Keep that second bandage on for about 5-7 days. you’ll be just find to shower, workout, work, etc. just no submerging, so no bathtubs, swimming pools, hots tubs, etc.

-If you start to see redness or irritation around the edges of the bandage, take it off immediately and start taking care of the plastic wrap way.
+If you start to see redness or irritation around the edges of the bandage, take it off immediately.

 After the 5-7 days, take off the bandage, wash your hands, then your tattoo.
 At this point, the tattoo should be almost completely healed, but youll still want to wash is 1-2 times a day for the next week and moisturizing when it feels dry.